DeeBih/legal-quote-project/README.md

 # Legal Quote of the Day

-A simple, responsive widget that displays a curated legal quote each day.
-Built with HTML, CSS, and JavaScript, this project is designed to inspire with timeless wisdom from the legal field.
+A simple widget that displays a curated legal quote each day.
+Built with HTML, CSS, and JavaScript, this project is designed to inspire with timeless wisdom from within the legal field.

 ## Features
 - Displays a new legal quote on each page load